 - 12.1 To maintain licensure, a licensee shall follow these regulations and applicable federal, State, and local laws and regulations.
-Failure to do so will result in a corrective action plan and possibly an enforcement action. - 12.1.1 An enforcement action, such as warning of probation, probation, suspension, revocation, or denial of a license application, may be initiated by OCCL when a licensee fails to comply with a corrective action plan or agreement of understanding, or has been cited for serious non-compliance. - 12.1.2 A licensee may appeal an enforcement action by requesting a hearing within 10 business days of notification of OCCL's decision to impose the action. - 12.1.2.1 This appeal request may be written or verbal.
+Failure to do so will result in a corrective action plan and possibly an enforcement action. - 12.1.1 An enforcement action, such as warning of probation, probation, suspension, revocation, or denial of a license application, may be initiated by OCCL when a licensee fails to comply with a corrective action plan or agreement of understanding, or has been cited for serious non-compliance. - 12.1.2 A licensee may appeal an enforcement action by requesting a hearing within 10 business days of notification of OCCL's decision to impose the action. - 12.1.2.1 This appeal request may be written or verbal for warning of probation or probation.
+All other appeal requests must be provided by the applicant or licensee in writing. - 12.1.2.2 A licensee may provide evidence that the facility was wrongly cited.